kvarak/dnd/docs/_Rules/skills.md

     You can draw upon your faith to unleash the magnetic fiery soul within you with the effect of the spell enthrall, which you can cast once between each long rest without expending a spell slot.
 When you cast it in this way, the spell does not require a somatic component.
 Charisma is your spellcasting ability for this spell.
     <details>
       <summary>Fiery Personality</summary>
-      When you cast enthrall using this trait, you additionally gain the effects of the sanctuary spell and advantage on all Speechcraft and Performance checks against creatures that failed their saving throw.
+      When you cast enthrall using this <b>trait</b>, you additionally gain the effects of the sanctuary spell and advantage on all Speechcraft and Performance checks against creatures that failed their saving throw.
 All effects end when the enthrall spell ends, or if you break the effects of sanctuary by making an attack or casting a spell.
     </details>
   </details>
   </div>